frediking/BTC-ALGO30max/README.md

-# Bitcoin Price Prediction: Advanced ML Model Ensemble with Hyperparameter Optimization
+# Bitcoin "percentreturn" Prediction: Advanced ML Model Ensemble with Hyperparameter Optimization

 ## Project Overview
 This project represents a sophisticated machine learning approach to Bitcoin price prediction, leveraging multiple state-of-the-art algorithms and advanced hyperparameter optimization techniques.
 It has 36 algorithm implementation scripts and 306 saved model artifacts.
 The implementation showcases a complex ensemble of RNN, LSTM, LightGBM, and XGBoost models, each individually optimized using Bayesian optimization through Optuna.